VaultaFoundation/docs/native/07_node-operation/10_getting-started/20_configuration.md

 Access-Control-Allow-Origin: https://sample.io
 ```

 > ℹ️ In the context of blockchain applications running as web dApps, `nodeos` provides the `access-control-allow-origin` option to control access from other origins.
-This option can be used by an EOS API node, for instance, to grant access to selected remote hosts.
+This option can be used by an Vaulta API node, for instance, to grant access to selected remote hosts.

 ## Summary